dpejoh/play_integrity/README.md

 ### With Tricky Addon (Easy)

 - Update the **keybox** and the **target list** using `Tricky Store Addon` in `KSUWebUI`.
-- For apps, check them and click on `Save`.
+- For apps, check `Google Play Services`, `Google Play Store` and `Google Services Framework` and any app you want to hide root from it, then click on `Save`.
-- For keybox, click on the menu button next to the search bar and click on `Custom keybox`.
+- For keybox, click on the menu button next to the search bar and click on `Custom keybox`, then select a **valid keybox** from your **internal storage**.
+- For security patch, click on the menu button and `Get Security Patch Date`, then click on `Save`

 ### Manually